-The Company's current stock repurchase program (the "Repurchase Program") was announced on November 14, 2016 when the Board of Directors authorized the Company to repurchase up to \$1,000 million of its common stock on the open market or through privately negotiated transactions.
-On November 8, 2017, July 30, 2018 and May 9, 2019, the Board of Directors authorized the Company to repurchase an additional \$500 million, \$500 million and \$1,000 million, respectively, of its common stock, bringing the total amount authorized under the Repurchase Program to \$3,000 million.
-The Repurchase Program has no termination date.
-The timing and amount of stock purchases are subject to market conditions and corporate needs.
+The Company's current stock repurchase program (the "Repurchase Program") was authorized by the Board of Directors in 2016.
+On February 24, 2022, the Board of Directors authorized the Company to repurchase an additional \$1,000 million of its common stock, bringing the total amount authorized under the Repurchase Program to \$4,000 million.

+During the three months ended March 31, 2022, the Company repurchased \$81 million of its common stock under the Repurchase Program, leaving \$1,233 million of authorized repurchases remaining under the Repurchase Program as of March 31, 2022.
+The Repurchase Program has no termination date, and the timing and amount of stock purchases are subject to market conditions and corporate needs.
 The Repurchase Program may be modified, suspended or discontinued at any time at the Company's discretion.

-During the three months ended March 31, 2021, the Company repurchased \$96 million of its common stock under the Repurchase Program, leaving \$731 million of authorized repurchases remaining under the Repurchase Program as of March 31, 2021.